zenizeni0918/AttractingContributors-color/README.md

 # My Project(Yuru-chara or Mascot)
 Mascots are often called Yuru-chara in Japan.
-There are various kinds of them, including corporate ones and town ones.
+There are various kinds of them, including corporate ones, town ones and so on.
 Who is your favorite mascot?
 Please write them down below :D